GSA/digitalgov.gov/content/posts/2015-08-07-digitalgov-summit-recap-leveraging-open-analytics.md

 Seven million dollars is a big price tag.
 That is the amount Forbes predicts organizations will spend on analytics-related initiatives in 2015, according to a recent report.

 While government agencies may not have big budgets for data analysis, we do have tons of data—survey data, usability data, campaign data—that should be leveraged to drive decisions.
-This idea was the subject of a panel discussion during the second annual [DigitalGov Citizen Services Summit](https://www.WHATEVER/2015/06/12/digitalgov-citizen-services-summit-reflections-from-our-livestream-host-and-full-recording-now-available/), held in May.
+This idea was the subject of a panel discussion during the second annual [DigitalGov Citizen Services Summit](({{< relref "digitalgov-citizen-services-summit-reflections-from-our-livestream-host-and-full-recording-now-available.md" >}})), held in May.

-How can you bring all your data together to tell a story, drive decisions and make a change, asked Marina Fox, manager of the government-wide [Digital Analytics Program](https://www.WHATEVER/services/dap/dap-digital-metrics-guidance-and-best-practices/) and panel moderator.
+How can you bring all your data together to tell a story, drive decisions and make a change, asked Marina Fox, manager of the government-wide [Digital Analytics Program]({{< relref "dap/dap-digital-metrics-guidance-and-best-practices.md" >}}) and panel moderator.

 ## Define Your Goals, Then Apply the Tools